In a previous post I showed the photograph below and wrote about some other demonstrations of coloured shadows.

 The formula

-Let your walking and running paces be w and r respectively.
+Let your walking and running paces be and respectively.
 You can specify these in either minutes per mile or minutes per kilometre.
 You’ll need to convert min:sec values to decimal values of minutes.

 Your average pace (in the same units that you used to specify your running and walking paces) is given by